 5.8.2 EAS resource reservation creation and termination

-The goal of this use case is to enable ASP to express the resource (e.g., compute, networking, storage) requirements that ASP wants to be guaranteed, by requesting resource reservation request to ECSP management system.
-ASP may want to reserve resources ahead of the EAS deployment and unrelated to any specific application, only related to the ASP themselves.
-After resource reservation, an ASP is allowed to consume the reserved resources when onboarding a new application, creating the association between the reserved resources and the application (resources allocation).
-ASP is also allowed to delete the reservation when it is not required.
+The goal of this use case is to enable ASP or L-OP to express the resource (e.g., compute, networking, storage) requirements that ASP or L-OP wants to be guaranteed, by requesting resource reservation request to ECSP management system of the same network or in P-OP.
+ASP or L-OP may want to reserve resources ahead of the EAS deployment and unrelated to any specific application, only related to the ASP or L-OP themselves.
+After resource reservation, an ASP or L-OP is allowed to consume the reserved resources when onboarding a new application, creating the association between the reserved resources and the application (resources allocation).
+ASP or L-OP is also allowed to delete the reservation when it is not required.

 5.8.3 Requirements